by : RJ Fisher last update: February 2023

 <use the “page contents” button to quick-jump to your topic of interest>

-Is it worth renting a car in Thailand?
+Is it worth it to rent a car in Thailand?

 Yes, renting a car in Thailand is a fantastic way to explore the country.
 It provides an opportunity to discover any destination you want, in your own time.

-- Most comfortable, no covid related transport issues, you control the aircon;
+- Most comfortable, you control the interior’s temperature/radio/etc;

 - Freedom in your itinerary to leave the main road.
 Instead, drive small rural roads if you want, it’s up to you!;

 - Stop where ever and whenever you like.
-Be it for food, sight seeing or even a short swim;
+Be it for food, sight seeing, leg stretching or even a short swim;

-- Independent from on public transport, no hanging around at bus stations, no worries about your luggage;
+- Independency from public transport, no hanging around at bus stations, no worries about your luggage;

 - Traveling with children just became so much easier.